Breaking Your Lease Early: How to Avoid Lease Break Fees

 (Agreements for three years or less)

 |Maximum Defined Cost

 (If tenancy is filled within defined period)

-There is no specific “break fee” tenants need to pay when ending a lease early in Victoria.
+There is no designated "lease break fee” in Victoria that tenants need to pay when ending a lease early.
 However, landlords can request certain costs be covered by the tenant leaving.
-This includes: